Brian-ONeil/project2_zillow/README.md

 | county       | County in which the property resides. a.k.a 'fips' 6037=Los Angeles County, 6059=Orange County,  6111=Ventura County |             |

 ## Steps to Reproduce
+1) Clone the repo git@github.com:Brian-ONeil/project1_telco.git in terminal
+2) Use personal env.py to connect to download SQL telco dataset
+3) Run notebook

 ## Takeaways and Conclusions